Printable regulations and entry form packet(PDF, 5MB)

 - All sources must be properly cited.

-- Each entry should be no more than 750 words in length (essay), three minutes long (video), or 24” X 36” in size (visual arts project such as painting, sketch, or base size for 3D model).
+- Each entry should be no more than 750 words in length (essay), three minutes long (video), or no more than 24” x 36” in size (visual arts projects like painting, sketch, or base size for 3D model).

 - Essays may be typed or neatly written.

 - The title of the essay, but NOT the author’s name, MUST appear on the top of all pages of the essay.
-Each visual arts project MUST include a title using an index card, label, or other clear identifier.
+Each visual arts project MUST include a title using an index card, label or other clear identifier.
+Please include the title on the entry form.

 - All entries will become property of the Mesa Historic Preservation Board.
 The Board may reprint the essays in publications, online, or use them at workshops.
 Appropriate citations will be given to the authors.